Amr-Haridy/Amr-Haridy/README.md

 # 🎓 Educational Journey

-I began my academic path in Naval Engineering at Alexandria University, where I developed a strong foundation in mathematics, physics, systems thinking, and engineering principles, A rigorous engineering curriculum that forged deep mathematical intuition and systems-thinking discipline.
+I began my academic path in Naval Engineering at Alexandria University, where I developed a strong foundation in mathematics, physics, systems thinking, and engineering principles.
+It was a rigorous engineering curriculum that forged deep mathematical intuition and systems-thinking discipline.

-on Feb 2018 Recognizing the rapid emergence of Artificial Intelligence and Machine Learning as transformative technologies,  Recognising the inflection point of machine learning's global adoption, I made the deliberate decision to direct those same analytical foundations toward the field where I could create the most impact.
-The engineering rigour of that training continues to inform every architecture decision and model I build today.
+In Feb 2018, recognizing the rapid emergence of Artificial Intelligence and Machine Learning as transformative technologies, and acknowledging the inflection point of machine learning's global adoption, I made the deliberate decision to direct those same analytical foundations toward the field where I could create the most impact.
+The engineering rigor of that training continues to inform every architectural decision and model I build today.

 ---

 # 🌍 Languages
-### Biligual
+### Bilingual

 - 🇪🇬 Arabic — Native Proficiency
 - 🇬🇧 English — Professional Proficiency